openaps/AndroidAPSdocs/docs/EN/Hardware/Eversense.md

----
-title: For users of Eversense
+# For users of Eversense
----

 The easiest way to use Eversense with AndroidAPS is to install the non-US modified [Eversense